 The awesome thing about these darling snowman cookies is that you can make them as easy or as hard as you want.
 No baking even required!
-Yeah, it’s cheating, but I’m telling you, for whatever reason, kids are not prejudice against their sugar cookies.
+Yeah, it’s cheating, but I’m telling you, for whatever reason, kids are not prejudiced against their sugar cookies.
 You can either make your own sugar cookies from scratch, buy the refrigerated sugar cookie dough, or even buy pre-made sugar cookies from the bakery section in the grocery store.

-These easy melted snowman cookies are a really fun activity for kids!
+These easy-melted snowman cookies are a really fun activity for kids!
 You really can’t mess up a melted snowman.

 - Store-bought Sugar Cookies (or make your own)

 - Cookie Icing (Store-bought or the easy recipe below)

 - If you’re making your own sugar cookies, wait for them to cool.
 Use the cookie icing to make a “snow puddle” in the center of each cookie.
 You can make them as small or as large as you’d like.
 Even if the icing drips off of the cookie a bit, that’s ok!
 It’s a puddle, after all.
 I like to make the outline of the puddle first, and then fill it in (use a butter knife or small spatula to spread, or even just the tip of the icing bag).